Azure/azure-sdk-for-net/sdk/search/Azure.Search.Documents/samples/Sample07_VectorSearch_UsingSemanticHybridQuery.md

 ## Query Vector Data

-When using `VectorQuery`, the query for a vector field must also be a vector.
+When using `VectorizedQuery`, the query for a vector field must also be a vector.
 To convert a text query string provided by a user into a vector representation, your application must call an embedding library that provides this capability.
 Use the same embedding library that you used to generate embeddings in the source documents.
 For more details on how to generate embeddings, please refer to the [documentation](https://learn.microsoft.com/azure/search/vector-search-how-to-generate-embeddings).
 In the sample codes below, we are using hardcoded embeddings to query vector field.

 Let's query the index and make sure everything works as implemented.
 You can also refer to the [documentation](https://learn.microsoft.com/azure/search/vector-search-how-to-query?tabs=portal-vector-query#query-syntax-for-hybrid-search) for more information on querying vector data.